Coronavirus outbreak: 3 new cases confirmed in Singapore, 4 more discharged

 The three new cases include a 71-year-old Singaporean man, a 39-year-old man from Bangladesh and a 54-year-old Singaporean man.

-All three had sought medical treatment multiple times before eventually being admitted to hospital, according to the health ministry.
+All three sought medical treatment more than once before being admitted to hospital, according to the health ministry.

 A total of 22 coronavirus cases in Singapore have resulted from local transmission.